 I’m doing live online storytimes twice daily, with songs and stories tailored to that kid’s/kids’ interests.

 If you are interested in the as-close-as-we-can-get-right-now storytime experience, let me know!
 (Please include day/time availability and what chat platform you prefer.)
-My personal children’s book collection is available on Goodreads in case you have requests.
+My personal children’s book collection is available online if you have requests.
 If you are in a position to do so, I’m requesting donations be made to your local food bank or relief organization of your choice.

 ⭐ One of my storytime kiddos gave me a dinosaur audience this week! ⭐